JellyGreen/Public-Hubitat-Code/README.md

 Implements a Child Lock toggle in the deveice driver

 v1.6 (4 January 2022)
-This implement most remaining features from the thermostat cluster (not scheduling yet).
+This implement most remaining features from the thermostat cluster (not scheduling ).
 Heatting Setpoint is set using the applicable thermostat cluster command with setting '01' for fast TRV reaction. (alternative obsolete code is included (but  'commented-out') in the driver

 The following attributes as used - NOTE the valid ENUM values: